BlackSharkTech/xavier-demo-android/documentation/how_to_use_xavier.md

 ## Further Exploration

-Take a look at our [demo application](../xavier-demo).
+The above example is a very simple example to get you up and running.
+Take a look at our [demo application](../xavier-demo) to get a sense of a more complete implementation.
 You can see a more developed version of the code above in [MainActivity.java](../xavier-demo/app/src/main/java/com/blacksharktech/xavier/MainActivity.java).

 ## Intent Extras